mbeddr/mps-platform-docs/src/doc/docs/index.md

 Click on one of the :material-help-box: buttons to go directly to one of the documentations.

 You can open links starting with http://127.0.0.1 with the builtin [HTTP support plugin](https://www.jetbrains.com/help/mps/http-support-plugin.html).
 Platform specific instructions are marked when possible.
 Long answers are collapsed by default.
+Questions marked with
+:fontawesome-solid-flask: have answers that are educated guesses that are not confirmed.

 If you have any suggestions, please write a comment at the bottom of the page or open an issue on GitHub.